-New Studies Reporting Fluency Outcomes
+New Studies

-Two newly identified studies focused only on fluency outcomes. ^{126,127} Both of these studies examined the Lidcombe Program of Early Stuttering Intervention.
-160 The manual for the Lidcombe program can be downloaded from the Web site of the Australian Stuttering Research Centre (www.fhs.usyd.edu.au/asrc).
+Two newly identified studies focused only on fluency outcomes.^{126,127} Both of these studies examined the Lidcombe Program of Early Stuttering Intervention.160 The manual for the Lidcombe program can be downloaded from the Web site of the Australian Stuttering Research Centre (www.fhs.usyd.edu.au/asrc).
 In this program, parents are trained to provide differential verbal contingencies for stutter-free speech and for unambiguously stuttered speech for prescribed periods each day.
-In the original version of the program, the parent and child attend sessions with a speech and language pathologist for up to 1 hour per week during Stage 1 of the treatment while the parent learns and practices the contingencies, and learns to rate the severity of the child's stuttering.
-The speech-language pathologist also evaluates the child's stuttering during each weekly visit, using a measure of percentage of syllables stuttered.
-When the child is stuttering on less than 1 percent of all syllables uttered, the treatment progresses to Stage 2.
-During Stage 2, the parent gradually withdraws the contingencies, and clinic visits decrease in frequency over a period of at least 1 year.
-If the child's percentage of syllable stuttered is above 1 percent for two consecutive visits, then the treatment returns to Stage 1 until stuttering again decreases to the criterion level.
+In the original version of the program, the parent and child attend sessions with a speech-language pathologist for up to 1 hour per week during stage 1 of the treatment, in which the parent learns and practices the contingencies and learns to rate the severity of the child's stuttering.
+The speech-language pathologist also evaluates the child's stuttering on less than 1 percent of all syllables uttered, the treatment progresses to stage 2.
+During stage 2, the parent gradually withdraws the contingencies, and clinic visits decrease in frequency over a period of at least 1 year.
+If the child's percentage of syllables stuttered is greater than 1 percent for two consecutive visits, then the treatment returns to stage 1 until stuttering again decreases to the criterion level.

-Jones and colleagues 126 evaluated the Lidcombe program in New Zealand based on a trial that recruited 54 children between 36 and 72 months of age.
+Jones et al126 evaluated the Lidcombe program in New Zealand based on a trial that recruited 54 children ages 36 to 72 months.
 The control group parents were told they would receive the Lidcombe intervention at the end of the trial should it prove to be efficacious and their children were still stuttering; they were also free to seek other treatment for their children during the trial, provided it was not the Lidcombe program.
-In violation of the protocol, 4 of the 25 children in the control group received some Lidcombe treatment; 3 others received alternative treatments for stuttering.
+In violation of the protocol, four of the 25 children in the control group received some Lidcombe treatment; three others received alternative treatments for stuttering.
 Outcomes were measured at 9 months after randomization.

-The second study of the Lidcombe program was conducted in Australia, and involved telehealth delivery of the treatment.
-127 The 22 included children were 36 to 54 months of age, with a history of stuttering for longer than 6 months, and no previous or current treatment for stuttering.
-Adaptations for telehealth delivery of the intervention included regularly scheduled telephone consultations in place of weekly clinic visits, videotaped demonstrations of the use of contingent feedback, parent training in rating stuttering severity via audiotaped speech samples and telephone conversations, audio recorded parent-child interactions mailed to the speech-language pathologist for evaluation of parent implementation, and audio recorded speech samples of the child mailed to the speech-language pathologist for computation of the percentage of syllables stuttered.
-Although parents of children in the control group were offered the Lidcombe program after the post-test, unlike in the Jones study, we do not know whether any families sought other treatment during the trial.
+The second study of the Lidcombe program was conducted in Australia and involved telehealth delivery of the treatment.127 The 22 included children were ages 36 to 54 months, with a history of stuttering for longer than 6 months and no previous or current treatment for stuttering.
+Adaptations for telehealth delivery of the intervention included regularly scheduled telephone consultations in place of weekly clinic visits, videotaped demonstrations of the use of contingent feedback, parent training in rating stuttering severity via audiotaped speech samples and telephone conversations, audio-recorded parent-child interactions mailed to the speech-language pathologist for evaluation of parent implementation, and audio-recorded speech samples of the child mailed to the speech-language pathologist for computation of the Lidcombe program after the posttest, unlike in the Jones study, it was not reported whether any families sought other treatment during the trial.

-Studies From the Previous Review Reporting Fluency Outcomes
+Studies From the Previous Review

-There were no included previously identified trials that measured fluency outcomes.
+No previously included trials measured fluency outcomes.